Breast Cancer Treatment

-At OHSU’s breast cancer clinic, our nurse navigator arranges every step of treatment so you can focus on getting better.
+At OHSU’s breast cancer clinic, our nurse navigators guide you through treatment so you can focus on getting better.
 Our expert doctors and nurses also understand that every breast cancer patient is different.
 We tailor treatments to your specific needs and wishes.

 Our compassionate, state-of-the-art care includes:

-- Team-based care, with all your providers conferring face to face.
+- Team-based care, with all your providers conferring together.

 - Complementary medicine, including acupuncture, nutrition services, naturopathic care and traditional Chinese medicine.